Class of 2019, use this checklist to confirm that you are on track to graduate in May.

-- Make sure you will have enough credits: 124 credits for College students and 128 credits for Engineering students.
+Make sure you will have enough credits (124 for College students, 128 for Engineering students) to graduate.

-- Meet with your academic department adviser to be cleared for graduating with your major or concentration.
+Meet with your academic department adviser to be cleared for your major or concentration.

-- Confirm that all of your grades and/or incomplete grades from previous semesters are posted accurately and that you have a cumulative grade point average of 2.0 or better.
+Confirm that all of your grades and/or incomplete grades from previous semesters are posted and that you have a cumulative grade point average of 2.0 or better.

-- Pay the balances on all of your accounts, and ensure that no holds have been placed by checking SSOL.
+Pay the balances on all of your accounts, and check SSOL to ensure that no holds have been placed.

 Once all of that is out of the way, get ready to attend graduation...